UMP Modified Rules

 Wheels and Tires

-- The following tires compounds are the only tire compounds legal:
+- The following Hoosier tire compounds are the only tire compounds legal:

 - Defacing or altering any of the manufacturer’s identification markings, letters, words, numbers, on any tire will not be permitted.

 - Mud plugs are permitted on all four wheels.
 Bead locks will be permitted on the right side only.